“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 3:30pm: Visit the Man Mo Temple

 If you want to see a local temple in Hong Kong, then visit the Man Mo Temple.
-One of the first traditional temples built in the colonial period.
-It is dedicated to local deities like the Taoist God of literature (Man) and God of War (Mo).
+One of the first traditional temples built in the colonial period, it is dedicated to local deities like the Taoist God of literature (Man) and God of War (Mo)- a serene stop during your Hong Kong family holiday.

 4:00pm: Take the ‘Ding Ding’ Ride